Shapeoko Assembly Guide

 - While holding the gantry against the front of the machine tighten the front of the Y rails (8 total)

-- Now - systematically begin tightening the 8 bolts on the gantry.
-Work your way from left to right, going back and forth in a X pattern (similar to tightening the wheel of a car).
+- Now — systematically begin tightening the 8 bolts on the gantry.
+Work your way from left to right, going back and forth in an X pattern (similar to tightening the lug nuts for the wheel of a car).

 - After the gantry has been secured, slide the gantry to the rear of the machine and tighten the 8 screws while keeping the gantry pressed against the rear plate